Breast pain

 Causes may be related to the menstrual cycle, birth control pills, hormone therapy, or psychiatric medication.
 Pain may also occur in those with large breasts, during menopause, and in early pregnancy.
-In about 2% of cases breast pain is related to breast cancer.
+In about 2% of cases, breast pain is related to breast cancer.
 Diagnosis involves examination, with medical imaging if only a specific part of the breast hurts.

-In more than 75% of people the pain resolves without any specific treatment.
+In more than 75% of people, the pain resolves without any specific treatment.
 Otherwise treatments may include paracetamol or NSAIDs.
 A well fitting bra may also help.
 In those with severe pain tamoxifen or danazol may be used.
 About 70% of women have breast pain at some point in time.
 Breast pain is one of the most common breast symptoms, along with breast masses and nipple discharge.

 Causes

-Cyclical breast pain is often associated with fibrocystic breast changes or duct ectasia and thought to be caused by changes of prolactin response to thyrotropin.
+Breast pain linked to the menstrual cycle is called cyclic breast pain or cyclic mastalgia.
 Some degree of cyclical breast tenderness is normal in the menstrual cycle, and is usually associated with menstruation and/or premenstrual syndrome (PMS).
+Cyclic breast pain is often associated with fibrocystic breast changes or duct ectasia and thought to be caused by changes of prolactin response to thyrotropin.

-Noncyclical breast pain has various causes and is harder to diagnose and frequently the root cause is outside the breast.
-Some degree of non-cyclical breast tenderness can normally be present due to hormonal changes in puberty (both in girls and boys), in menopause and during pregnancy.
+Breast pain that is not linked to a menstrual cycle is called noncyclic breast pain.
+Noncyclical breast pain has various causes and is harder to diagnose, and frequently the root cause is outside the breast.
+Some degree of non-cyclical breast tenderness can normally be present due to hormonal changes in puberty (both in girls and boys), in menopause, and during pregnancy.
 After pregnancy, breast pain can be caused by breastfeeding.
 Other causes of non-cyclical breast pain include alcoholism with liver damage (likely due to abnormal steroid metabolism), mastitis and medications such as digitalis, methyldopa (an antihypertensive), spironolactone, certain diuretics, oxymetholone (an anabolic steroid), and chlorpromazine (a typical antipsychotic).
 Also, shingles can cause a painful blistering rash on the skin of the breasts.